-Talking about your goals can be very helpful in your relationship, just knowing where you both want to go and what you want out of life.
+Talking about your goals can help your relationship, just knowing where you both want to go and what you want out of life.

 73. Meal Plan

-Meal planning is a great life hack that you save you tons of money and tons of time.
+Meal planning is a great life hack that saves you tons of money and tons of time.

-Personally I love meal planning.
-I don’t enjoy cooking so preparing 2-3 meals per week and enjoying healthy foods are the perfect solution for me.
+Personally, I love meal planning.
+I don’t enjoy cooking, so preparing 2-3 meals per week and enjoying healthy foods is the perfect solution.

 Do you have a hard time coming up with meals?
 Try the $5 Meal Plan service.